-A Different Kind of Thanksgiving: ZOE Children Become ZOE Donors
+A Different Kind of Thanksgiving: Zoe Empowers Children Become Zoe Empowers Donors

 Nestled in the valley, surrounded by Mount Kenya and many national reserves and parks, lies the quaint African village of Tharaka.
 Although its flat and dry landscape feels remote, almost desert-like, the lush rolling hills in the distance give context to its central location.

-The ZOE children anticipated this celebration, of which they called ‘Thanksgiving,’ for several months.
-Instead of a single day of feasting with friends and family as we know the holiday in the West, this was the kickoff of a two-month initiative, self-organized amongst the groups, to collectively raise money to fund another ZOE empowerment group in Africa.
+The Zoe Empowers children anticipated this celebration, of which they called ‘Thanksgiving,’ for several months.
+Instead of a single day of feasting with friends and family as we know the holiday in the West, this was the kickoff of a two-month initiative, self-organized amongst the groups, to collectively raise money to fund another Zoe Empowers empowerment group in Africa.

 Less than two years prior, these same children, most of whom were head of their household, in charge of one or more siblings due to parental death or abandonment, survived by eating once a day, battled recurring illness and called ill-equipped shelters home.
 They were trapped in the cycle of poverty and believed in nothing, not even themselves.